Paramount Theatre (Austin, Texas): History

-By the 1970s, the popularity of television and suburban movie theaters led to a decline in theater attendance.
-In 1975, proprietors John M. Bernardoni, Charles Eckerman, and Stephen L. Scott formed a nonprofit group to restore the building, which was in deteriorating condition.
-Local philanthropist Roberta Crenshaw, who owned a 50% stake in the building through her late husband's estate, donated her half of the trust to the nonprofit, meanwhile, the other half of the trust offered a 99-year lease.
+By the 1970s, the popularity of television and suburban movie theaters had contributed to declining attendance at the Paramount, and the building had fallen into disrepair.
+According to the theater's history, the building had been slated to become a Holiday Inn before preservation efforts began.
+In 1975, proprietors John M. Bernardoni, Charles Eckerman, and Stephen L. Scott formed a nonprofit group to restore the building.
+Local philanthropist Roberta Crenshaw, who owned a 50% stake in the building through her late husband's estate, donated her half of the trust to the nonprofit, while the other half of the trust offered a 99-year lease.

 In 1976, the theater's listing on the National Register of Historic Places qualified the venue for federal restoration funds.
 Renovations began in September 1977 following a $1.85 million grant from the federal government, which was also used to spur economic development in Downtown Austin.